Sum formulas for Schur multiple zeta values: Introduction

 \subsection{Acknowledgement}

+The authors thank the referee for his/her careful reading and valuable comments which improved the quality of the manuscript.
 The first author was partially supported by JSPS KAKENHI Grant Numbers JP19K14499, JP21K13771.
 The third author was partially supported by JSPS KAKENHI Grant Numbers JP19K23402, JP21K13772.
 The fourth author was partially supported by JSPS KAKENHI Grant Numbers JP18H05233, JP18K03221, JP21K03185.
 The fifth author was partially supported by JSPS KAKENHI Grant Numbers JP21K03206.